gizemsogancioglu/elderly-emotion-SC/README.md

     │   ├── valence_classifier.py  # Main module of the project.
     └── arousal                    # Matlab project for the arousal prediction [0-2] of the elderly speech data.
 Please see arousal/README.md for the details.

-* Paper: Is Everything Fine, Grandma?
-Acoustic and Linguistic Modeling for Robust Elderly Speech Emotion Recognition, Gizem Sogancioglu, Oxana Verkholyak, Heysem Kaya, Dmitrii Fedotov, Tobias Cadee, Albert Ali Salah, Alexey Karpov
+* Paper: Sogancıoglu, Gizem, et al. "Is Everything Fine, Grandma?
+Acoustic and Linguistic Modeling for Robust Elderly Speech Emotion Recognition."
+INTERSPEECH, Shanghai, China (2020). (https://www.isca-speech.org/archive/Interspeech_2020/pdfs/3160.pdf)
 * For more information or any problems, please contact: gizemsogancioglu@gmail.com